vitran96/evershop-docs/docs/development/knowledge-base/routing-system.md

 The middleware functions will be executed when the route is triggered.
 You can learn more about how does middleware system works in [this document](/docs/development/knowledge-base/middleware)
 The declaration of the route
 And the folder name will be used as a ‘route ID’.
+Typically, the route folder name has to be unique and we do not accept white space in the route ID.

 :::info
 Since the route folder name will be used as a ‘route ID’.So it has to be unique and basically, we do not accept special characters or whitespace.
 :::

 ## The declaration of the route